BetaGem/BetaGem/README.md

 - Born and raised in Hanchuan, Hubei
 - Education
   - Ph.D.
-Candidate in Astronomy | Peking University, Beijing (2022–Present)
+Candidate in Astronomy | Peking University, Beijing, China (2022–Present)
-  - B.Sc. in Astronomy | University of Science and Technology of China, Hefei (2018–2022)
+  - B.Sc. in Astronomy | University of Science and Technology of China, Hefei, China (2018–2022)
-  - High School | CCNU No.1 Middle School, Wuhan (2015–2018)
+  - High School | CCNU No.1 Middle School, Wuhan, China (2015–2018)

 #### 🔭 Research Focus

 - I'm intersted in astrophysics of galaxies.
-I study galalxy evolution using multi-wavelength imaging and neutral hydrogen (HI) observations.
+I study galaxy evolution by combining multi-wavelength data and neutral hydrogen (HI) gas observations.

 #### 📍 Connect With Me